-|Randolph Street, Chicago, Illinois.
+|Block 37 - Randolph Street, Chicago, Illinois.
 1909|

-When the Great Fire of October 8, 1871, razed the entire downtown, the block had already been densely developed for decades.
+When the Great Chicago Fire of October 8, 1871, razed the entire downtown, the block had already been densely developed for decades.
 Rebuilt immediately after the fire at over four times its original square footage and increasingly added to over the next century, Block 37 shared the fortunes of other American downtowns from New York to San Francisco.
-Resiliently prosperous and endlessly inventive in the sort of commerce it could support, the block survived not only the fire, but a worldwide Depression and a host of cunning mayors and dealmakers, until it finally fell prey in 1989 to the final "improvement" that flattened, in the name of urban renewal, every one of its buildings—including, without distinction, its architectural treasures and notorious firetraps.
+Resiliently prosperous and endlessly inventive in the sort of commerce it could support, the block survived not only the fire but a worldwide Depression and a host of cunning mayors and deal-makers until it finally fell prey in 1989 to the final "improvement" that flattened, in the name of urban renewal, every one of its buildings—including, without distinction, its architectural treasures and notorious firetraps.

-The block was temporarily used as a winter skating rink and a summer student art gallery.
+The block was temporarily used as a winter skating rink and a summer student art gallery for almost a decade.
 At the opening of the twenty-first century, this once diverse and active place still lies empty, an unwanted orphan of progress.
 The history of Block 37 will continue to mirror the rise and fall of Chicago's downtown.
-Its long and various history is an intimate calibration of the history of a great American city.
+Its long and varied history is an intimate calibration of the history of a great American city.

 Compiled by Dr. Neil Gale, Ph.D.

 |The Block 37 building at State and Washington Streets in Chicago's Loop.|